Make-School-Courses/DS-2.9-Technical-Seminar/README.md

 - Actively participate in class and abide by the attendance policy
 - Make up all classwork from all absences

+## Data Science Technical Interview Topics Covered in this course

+- Data Exploration and Visualization
+- Data Cleaning, Manipulation and Preprocessing
+- Feature Engineering
+- Machine Learning and Deep Learning Algorithms
+- Model training
+- Hyperparameter Tuning
+- Model Selection and Validation

 ##  Information Resources

 Any additional resources you may need (online books, etc.) can be found here.
 You can also find additional resources through the library linked below:

 - [make.sc/library](http://make.sc/library)
 - [Awesome Data Science 2021](https://docs.google.com/document/d/1vGG0Q5t_aVZ6VaSUfDnfnZXlqajFU5Ji-TXAIgpYJT8/edit?usp=sharing)

-## Data Science Technical Interview Topics Covered in this course

-- Machine Learning and Deep Learning Algorithms
-- Data Exploration and Visualization
-- Model Selection and Validation
-- Feature Engineering
-- Model training
-- Hyperparameter Tuning
-- Data Cleaning and Data Munging

 ## Make School Course Policies